pedroka-dev/Console-Calculator/README.md

 # Introduction
 A simple console calculator made in C# .NET that can solve basic mathematic operations between two numbers.
+This project has been done as an exercise for Academia do Programador 2021.

 ![alt text](https://raw.githubusercontent.com/pedro-ca/Console-Calculator/main/Screenshot.JPG)